RasaHQ/rasa/saras/e2e/data/step1_get_started_e2e.md

     <B> And have you built a contextual assistant or a bot before?
     - slot{"onboarding": true}
 <U> no
     <B> Alright, I'll briefly explain the components that make up Rasa then.
 Rasa Open Source is a machine learning framework for automated text and voice-based conversations.
 Rasa X is a tool that helps you build, improve, and deploy AI Assistants that are powered by the Rasa Open Source framework.
-Would you like to know more about Rasa Open Source or Rasa X?
+    <B> Would you like to know more about Rasa Open Source or Rasa X?
 <U> Rasa [NLU](product)
     <B> NLU understands the user's message based on your previous training data:     - Intent classification: Interpreting meaning based on predefined intents (Example: Please send the confirmation to amy@example.com? is a send_confirmation intent with 93% confidence)     - Entity extraction: Recognizing structured data (Example: amy@example.com is an email).
-Would you also like me to explain Core?
+    <B> Would you also like me to explain Core?
 <U> no thanks
     <B> You can click here if you want to go to the next step to try out Rasa Open Source.
 ## new to rasa/bots, explain nlu then core